Vernou-la-Celle-sur-Seine

 Vernou-la-Celle-sur-Seine ([vɛʁnu la sɛl syʁ sɛn]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 Vernou-la-Celle-sur-Seine is the twin town to Manorbier, in Pembrokeshire, South West Wales, and was twinned in 1981.

-Demographics
+Population

-Inhabitants of Vernou-la-Celle-sur-Seine are called Vernoucellois.
+Inhabitants of Vernou-la-Celle-sur-Seine are called Vernoucellois in French.

 Buildings

 The notable buildings of the commune include the Château d'Argeville.